What is occupational therapy?

 - work with children such as those with learning difficulties

 - develop strategies to help with a disability or mental health issues

 - help improve your confidence in social situations

 Will occupational therapy benefit me?

-OTs are helpful to many different people, old and young.
-Your doctor, nurse or other health or social care professional can help decide if it might be suitable for your needs.
+OTs are helpful to people in many different age and social groups.
+Your doctor or allied health professional can help you decide if occupational therapy might be suitable for your needs.

-Your doctor can help you decide whether an OT might help you, and can provide a referral.
+Your doctor can help you decide whether you might benefit from OT and can provide a referral.

 Search for occupational therapists online through the healthdirect service finder.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 The costs for seeing an occupational therapist vary.
 If your doctor refers you an occupational therapist, Medicare may cover some of the cost.
 You may also be eligible for a rebate under the National Disability Insurance Scheme (NDIS) or other government schemes.
 Ask your doctor or visit Services Australia to find out about your eligibility.